-In our model, one of the parameters, $N$, is the number of individuals.
-As discussed previously in similar settings (see \cite{Andersen93} p.
-430, and \cite{VanPul}) it is obviously not possible to derive any sensible large sample result by considering a sequence of models with $N$ fixed.
-A more relevant large sample situations to consider is one in which there are more and more individuals in each degree-class within a larger and larger population.
-We therefore consider a sequence of RDS models indexed\footnote{The sequence of counting processes, $n^v_t$, are the multivariate collections of the (several) univariate processes $n^v_{k,t}$ with $v=1,2,..$.
-Similarly, the intensities (\ref{intense}) and the likelihood (\ref{like}) are indexed mutatis mutandis.} by $v$, and by introducing a dummy variable $f_k$ we let $v f_k$ denote the size of each degree class $N_k$.
-Now we consider the estimation of the $f_k$'s (and $\beta_k$'s) as $v\rightarrow\infty$; the result can be later rephrased in terms of $N_k$'s, with an analogous consistency and asymptotic normality.
-More precisely, the consistency of $\hat{f}_k$ (or $\hat{f}_k\rightarrow f_k$ as $v\rightarrow\infty$) implies $\frac{\hat{N}_k}{N_k}\rightarrow 1$ as $N_k\rightarrow\infty$ and similarly, concerning asymptotic normality
+In our model, the number of individuals, $N$, is one of the parameters.
+As discussed previously in similar settings (see \citep[p.~430]{Andersen93}, and \citep{VanPul}), it is obviously trivial to conduct a large-sample analysis by considering a sequence of models with $N$ fixed.
+A more informative large-sample situation is one in which there are many individuals in each degree class.
+We therefore consider a sequence of RDS models, indexed by $v$, and by introducing a dummy variable, $f_k$, we let $v f_k$ denote the size of each degree class, $N_k$.
+In particular, the sequence of counting processes, $n^v_t$, is the multivariate collection of the univariate processes $n^v_{k,t}$, with $v\rightarrow \infty$.
+Similarly, the intensities, Eq.(\ref{intense}), and the likelihood, Eq.(\ref{like}), are indexed mutatis mutandis.
+Now we consider the estimation of the $f_k$'s and $\beta_k$'s, as $v\rightarrow\infty$.
+The result can be later rephrased in terms of the $N_k$'s, with an analogous consistency and asymptotic normality.
+More precisely, denoting convergence in probability by $\limprob$, and convergence in distribution by $\limdist$, the consistency of $\hat{f}_k$ (or $\hat{f}_k \limprob f_k$ as $v \rightarrow \infty$) implies $\frac{\hat{N}_k}{N_k} \limprob 1$ as $N_k \rightarrow \infty$, and similarly, concerning asymptotic normality,

-The formulation in (\ref{eqasy}) makes it clear that the number of different degree classes in the data cannot grow too fast (in order to avoid having too few observations from each degree class).
-The simplest and crudest restriction, which we focus on here for simplicity, is one in which the maximal degree, $d_{max}$, is bounded by some constant, $M$, $\forall v$ (note that this implies the more general and important condition\footnote{We write $f(N)= \Theta(g(N))$ if $\frac{f(N)}{g(N)}\rightarrow const > 0$.} $\forall i,j: \beta_iN_i = \Theta(\beta_jN_j) $ given that $\beta_i$ is fixed for all $i$).
+The formulation in Eq.(\ref{eqasy}) makes it clear that the number of different degree classes in the data cannot grow too fast (in order to avoid having too few observations from each degree class).
+The simplest and crudest restriction, which we focus on here for simplicity, is one in which the maximal degree, $d_{max}$, is bounded by some constant, $M$, $\forall v$.
+This implies the more general and important condition\footnote{We write $f(N)= \Theta(g(N))$ if $\frac{f(N)}{g(N)}\rightarrow const > 0$.} $\forall i,j: \beta_iN_i = \Theta(\beta_jN_j)$, given that $\beta_i$ is fixed for all $i$.